hardik-vala/PTM/README.md

   * The rate of unplanned work items.
 * Keyboard shortcuts for seamless navigation.
 * Track daily task story points against a daily budget.
+* Way to order tasks in order of execution.

 ### Non-Features